anycable/anycable-web/src/blog/jwt-identification-and-hot-streams/index.md

 Whenever a new connection opens, the `ApplicationCable::Connection#connect` method is called.
 This is the place where you can reject the connection ([`#reject_unathorized_connection`][reject-connection]) and where you configure the so-called _connection identifiers_ ([`.identifed_by`][ac-identifiers]).
 The identifiers represent the client state which could be used by channels (e.g., `current_user` or `current_tenant`).
 AnyCable obtains the identifiers during the `Authenticate` call and passes along all subsequent requests (in a [serialized form][identifiers-serialization]).

-To sum everything up, all we need from the `#connect` method is to accept-or-reject the connection and populate the identifiers.
+To sum everything up, all we need from the `#connect` method is to accept or reject the connection and populate the identifiers.
 And we can encapsulate all this logic within a single [JWT][] token!

 This is how it might look written in pure Ruby.
 First, let's create a helper to build a connection URL with a token: